Skip to main content

 Entities

-When you sign up for Clatri, the first thing you do — without realizing it — is create a personal entity.
+When you sign up for Clatri, the first thing you do -- without realizing it -- is create a personal entity.
 It's your default profile: your country, your currencies, your tax ID, your language.
-Everything you register from that point on — expenses, medications, tasks, appointments — is associated with that entity.
+Everything you log from that point on -- expenses, medications, tasks, appointments -- is tied to that entity.

-But an entity is not just a profile.
+But an entity isn't just a profile.
 It's an isolated data space.
 Each entity has its own chat, its own calendar, its own bank accounts, its own history.
-If you own a coffee shop, the shop's expenses shouldn't mix with your personal expenses.
+If you run a coffee shop, the coffee shop's expenses shouldn't mix with your personal expenses.
 That's what business entities are for.

 The rule is simple: a user can have one personal entity and multiple business entities.
-You switch between them from the navigation bar, and each one functions as an independent world.
+You switch between them from the entity selector in the chat app bar or from the dashboards, and each one works as an isolated data space.

 Registration: first you, then your business

-During onboarding, Clatri guides you step by step:
+During onboarding, Clatri walks you through step by step:

-1. Country and currencies — defines where you operate and in which currencies.
-If you hold crypto, you can register it too, though the system treats it as investments, not as currencies
+1. Country and currencies -- defines where you operate and in which currencies.
+If you deal with crypto, you can register those too, though the system treats them as investments, not currencies

-3. Health data — biological sex and birth date (optional)
+3. Health data -- biological sex and date of birth (optional)

-4. Do you have a business? — if you answer yes, Clatri asks for your company details
+4. Do you have a business? -- if you say yes, Clatri asks for your company details

-That last step is where the system forks.
+That last step is where the system branches.
 And the key question is: does your business have a tax ID separate from yours?

 Tax separation: independent entities vs sub-entities